We’re Game Learning,

 Massman’s dedication to improving the educational space for students of all ages, across all demographics, continues to help shape the future of generations to come.

-Dr. Gliserman received his Ph.D. in History from the University of Southern California where he is also currently completing an M.S. in Geographic Information Science and Technology.
+Dr. Gliserman holds a Ph.D. in History and an M.S. in Geographic Information Science and Technology from the University of Southern California.
 The core of his research emerged from working in nearly twenty archives throughout America, France, and Britain.
-On the one hand, Dr. Gliserman traces the changing role of maps within the political culture of colonial America.
-On the other, he uses computer-mapping software (ArcGIS) to digitally process historical maps in ways that reorient our sense of colonial geography.
+On the one hand, Dr. Gliserman has traced the changing role of maps within the political culture of colonial America.
+He has also employed computer-mapping software (ArcGIS) to digitally process historical maps, such as a highly detailed 1761 survey of the St. Lawrence River Valley, to assess their spatial and demographic accuracy.

 Dr. Gliserman has presented his research at Cambridge University, the University of Pennsylvania, the Colonial Society of Massachusetts, the Organization of American Historians, the American Historical Association, the Bibliothèque Nationale de France.
 He has received fellowships and grants from the American Historical Association, the USC-Huntington Early Modern Studies Institute, the Gilder Lehrman Institute of Early American History, the Omohundro Institute of Early American History and Culture at the College of William and Mary, the McNeil Center for Early American Studies at the University of Pennsylvania, and mostly recently, the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln.
 His work has been featured in Perspectives on History and Process: A Blog for American History.